GoodMeasuresLLC/draper-cancancan/README.md

 ## Usage

-In your CanCan ability class, prepend Draper::CanCan like this:
+In your CanCan ability class, prepend Draper::CanCanCan like this:

 ```
 class Ability
   include CanCan::Ability
-  prepend Draper::CanCan
+  prepend Draper::CanCanCan
 ...
 ```